 Eleanor Davison is a barrister at Fountain Court Chambers, specialising in financial crime, fraud and regulatory law.

 Eleanor has expertise in all aspects of the anti-money laundering and terrorist financing regimes, corporate criminal and civil fraud and sanctions.
 Eleanor advocates on these issues in the High Court and the criminal courts, acting for a wide range of clients including the Home Office, the Financial Conduct Authority, the Bank of England, global financial institutions, the insurance sector and senior executives.

 Eleanor is listed as a leading practitioner in Chambers and Partners and the Legal 500 in the fields of Financial Crime, Financial Crime Corporates, Financial Services, Proceeds of Crime and Business and Regulatory Crime.

 Eleanor is co-editor of the Practitioner’s Guide to Global Investigations and a contributor to Lissack and Horlick on Bribery and the Lloyds Financial Crime Law Reports.

 Regulatory Policy and Theory

-Paul is a risk management expert who has extensive experience working with clients in the public and private sectors to develop risk processes and capabilities, undertake cultural change and improve compliance, governance and assurance arrangements.
+Paul is a regulatory risk management expert who has extensive experience working with clients in the public and private sectors to develop risk based processes and capabilities, undertake cultural change and improve compliance, governance and assurance arrangements.

 As a Reader in Biostatistics at the Institute of Psychiatry, Psychology and Neuroscience, Kings College London, Morven Leese was concerned with the design and analysis of clinical trials, epidemiology, and questionnaire development studies to do with forensic mental health (the Special Hospitals and prisons) and community mental health.